Geometric Complexity Theory IV: nonstandard quantum group for the Kronecker problem: The quantum group

-We think of $\C_q[V]$ as the coordinate algebra of a virtual symmetric quantum space $V_{\mbox{sym}}$, isomorphic to $V$ as a vector space, with commuting coordinates (in the quantum sense), and $\wedge_q[V]$ as the coordinate algebra of a virtual antisymmetric quantum space $V_\wedge$, isomorphic to $V$ as a vector space, with anti-commuting coordinates (in the quantum sense).
-Thus $M_q(V)$ is the set of linear transformations of the symmetric quantum space $V_{\mbox{sym}}$ or the antisymmetric quantum space $V_\wedge$, on which each transformation acts from the left and as well as the right.
-This view of the standard quantum group, emphasized by Manin \cite{manin}, will be a starting point for the definition of the new quantum group $GL_q(\bar X)$.
+We think of $\ssymalgebra{V}$ as the coordinate algebra of a virtual symmetric quantum space $V_{\mbox{sym}}$ with commuting coordinates (in the quantum sense), and $\swedgealgebra{V}$ as the coordinate algebra of a virtual antisymmetric quantum space $V_\wedge$ with anti-commuting coordinates (in the quantum sense).